amber-adore-boot/amber-adore-boot.github.io/_publications/2025-08-01-esd-bias-msr.md

 ---
-title: "Multidecadal polynya formation in a conceptual (box) model"
+title: "Physics of AMOC multistable regime shifts due to freshwater biases in an EMIC"
 collection: publications
 category: manuscripts
 date: 2025-08-01